 Brief Bio (in third person)

 Jaesik Choi is an associate professor of Graduate School of Artificial Intelligence at KAIST since September 2019.
-He had been the Rising-Star Distinguished associate professor in the School of Electrical and Computer Engineering at UNIST (Ulsan, Korea) and an affiliate researcher of the Lawrence Berkeley National Laboratory (the Berkeley Lab).
-He had been an assistant professor at UNIST since July 2013.
+He had been the Rising-Star Distinguished associate professor in the School of Electrical and Computer Engineering at UNIST (Ulsan, Korea) and an affiliate researcher of the Lawrence Berkeley National Laboratory (the Berkeley Lab) until August 2019.
+He had been an assistant professor at UNIST from July 2013 to August 2017.
 He was a Computer Scientist Postdoctoral Fellow of Computational Research Division at the Berkeley Lab.
-His research focuses on learning and inference with probabilistic graphical models, combining robot motion planning with AI planning, and spatio-temporal data analysis.
+His research focuses on learning and inference with large scale, complex systems, explainable machine learning models and spatio-temporal data analysis.
 He received his Ph.D. in Computer Science from University of Illinois at Urbana-Champaign (2012) and received B.S. degree in Computer Engineering from Seoul National University (2004).